ansible-cfg/mis_vagrant/Documentation/Customization.md

 The following tasks are implemented:

-- Capture system build information in metadata and readme files.
 - Installs memcached for system performance.
 - Sets up the platform mysql database.
 - Creates an apache virtualhost based on template web_app.conf.erb.